ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/04-add-a-new-tutorial.md

 ---
 ```

-You will need to restart the preview process for Jekyll to render your new tutorial, but once it's done, it will be available from the `docs` folder of the site.
+You will need to restart the preview process for Jekyll to render your new tutorial (using the command `bundle exec jekyll serve`), but once it's done, it will be available from the `docs` folder of the site.

 <br>